uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/the-three-vs.md

 Since the 60's the capacity of a single computer's integrated circuit has been doubling roughly every two years ([Moore's Law](https://en.wikipedia.org/wiki/Moore%27s_law)), so if this continues and you're reading this several years after it was written, 1TB might sound quite small!

 These amounts are nowhere near large enough to be considered big data though.
-So how big does data have to be to be considered *big*?
-Well, it usually starts in the terabytes, then petabytes, then exabytes, and so on… Big data is so big that simply storing it is an issue in itself; a single computer cannot store the amount of data on its own, and multiple computers must be used.
+So how big does data have to be to be considered *big?* Well, it usually starts in the terabytes, then petabytes, then exabytes, and so on… Big data is so big that simply storing it is an issue in itself; a single computer cannot store the amount of data on its own, and multiple computers must be used.

 One of the most extreme examples of data volume is YouTube uploads.
 As of October 2019, over [8 hours](https://everysecond.io/youtube) of video content is uploaded to YouTube every second!
 That's over 80 years worth of videos every day, and YouTube has to be able to store all of this data to keep its services running.

 ## Variety

-Variety refers to the many different types of data (plain text, images, videos, and many many more) that are generated and stored.
+Variety refers to the many different types of data (plaintext, images, videos, and many many more) that are generated and stored.
 Online transactions, emails, and even individual mouse clicks on a webpage are generating data of different types.

 {image file-path="img/chapters/different-data-types.png" alt="Icons representing seven different types of files or data points are shown.